 The following techniques are employed during face to face delivery depending on the subject matter: power point presentations, individual tasks, case studies, research, role plays, practical demonstrations and group work.

 During non-contact time clients will be provided with text books to develop knowledge and understanding.
 This includes a mixture of theoretical information and tasks.
-Text books include sufficient information for the clients to learn the topic, undertake practice activities and complete tasks.
+Learning resources include sufficient information for the clients to learn the topic, undertake practice activities and complete tasks.
 Clients will be supported by their trainers outside of class contact time.